piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 - If you have a FRESH INSTALL of Zen Cart v1.5.8 with no update, plugin or other modifications just COPY ALL STOREFRONT SIDE FILES (folders email, images, includes) to your cart overwriting existing files.
 - For ADMIN you have to CHOOSE which LANGUAGE you want to use on admin side and then COPY APPROPRIATE FOLDER to your cart admin folder:
-	English --> Copy content of admin-EN to your admin folder replacing files if necessary.
+	English --> Copy content of admin to your admin folder replacing files if necessary.
 	Japanese --> Copy content of admin-JP to your admin folder replacing files if necessary.
 	DO NOT COPY BOTH OF THEM!